 - Effective Tuning Controls – Both LF and HF Shelving adjustment along with Sensitivity.
 Changes reflect cleanly.
 Great for use in untreated rooms.

-- Expensive – The Alpha range is a more premium option compared to other options on this list.
-If you are on a tight budget I’d look at other monitors.
+- Expensive – The Alpha range is a premium option compared to some of the other options on this list.
+If you are on a tight budget, I suggest looking at other monitors.

 The Focal Audio ALPHA 50 Evo studio monitors are one of the best-sounding speakers on this list.
 These speakers aim to deliver excellent audio fidelity for more dedicated audiophiles.
 Something I think they have achieved.
 Despite the high price, these are a solid investment if you spend a lot of time in your studio.

 Read our full Focal Alpha 50 Evo review for more detailed information.